hamelsmu/k8s-slackbot-python/README.md

 - **`RoleBinding`**: this is a mapping that associates the `Role` with the `ServiceAccount`.
 - **`NameSpace`**: you can segment and organize your applications in Kubernetes with a NameSpace, which is a good idea for security purposes.
 The namespace is named "hamel" in this example.
 The `-n` flag to `kubectl` in [run.sh](./run.sh) sets the namespace.

+Reading through [Kubernetes concepts](https://kubernetes.io/docs/concepts/) is helpful to get an overview if you are interested.

 ### Secrets

 The Slack bot in this example requires a token; for that, we will use [Kuberentes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 Instead of creating a YAML file with the secret, the script [`run.sh`](./run.sh) creates a secret from the environment variable `SLACK_TOKEN`.
 The secret is exposed as an environment variable in [controller-deployment.yml](controller-deployment.yml).